| WWW,

 chant down racism.

-Most people will associate skinheads with
+will associate skinheads with white racists

-white racists having more hair than brains.
+having more hair than brains.
+The bomber

-The bomber jacks, army boots: they're a too
+jacks, army boots: they're a too familiar

-familiar sight in Europe and elsewhere.
+sight in Europe and elsewhere.

-Not too many people know, that the very
+many people know, that the very word

-word "skinhead" was used in
+"skinhead" was used in Jamaica

-Jamaica years before white racists would
+years before white racists would adopt a

-Desmond Dekker called
+Dekker called "Hippopotamus" makes

-"Hippopotamus" makes a mention of
+a mention of them...

-word SKA.
-Reggae lovers will know, that the
+Reggae lovers will know, that the word

-Reggae Music.
+Music.
 Ska is Jamaican Music from the

 1960's.

-Ska is also music from the 1980's,
+Ska is also

-centered around a label called TWO TONE.
-The
+label called TWO TONE.
+The name of the label

-name of the label was soon to become the
+was soon to become the name of a Movement,

-name of a Movement, wherein a large part
+wherein a large part consisted out of

-consisted out of anti-racist Skinheads who,
+anti-racist Skinheads who, you could say,

-you could say, knew their Roots.
+knew their Roots.

 PLAYLIST

-1. "Night boat to Cairo" -
+"Night boat to Cairo" - Madness

 2. "Special brew" - Bad Manners